git-pull/website/mentoring/index.rst

    .. container:: project col-xs-6

-      **Flexible follow ups**
+      **Flexible follow-ups**

       Students taking my workshops can opt to use their credit to check in as they need.
 This allows you the time to fit your learning to your schedule and habits.

-      Doing weekly follow ups and want to switch to flexible ones?
+      Attending a weekly follow-ups and want to switch to flexible ones?
 Just ask.
 No problem!

 Tailored workshops